$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

-\paragraph*{Comparison with \graphretro, \megan and \retroprime} \graphretro, \megan and \retroprime are three strong baselines. \graphretro has good top-1 accuracies but much worse results on other top accuracy metrics.
+{{\graphretro} and {\retroprime} are two strong baselines.} {\graphretro} has good top-1 accuracies but much worse results on other top accuracy metrics.
 According to its authors~\cite{somnath2021learning}, \graphretro tends to bias its beam search to the most possible reaction center.
 Thus, it may prioritize the most possible reactants from the most possible reaction center at the very top of its predictions.
-However, if the most possible reaction centers are not the ground truth, \graphretro would totally miss the ground truth in its beam search, resulting in poor performance on other top accuracy metrics. \megan has good top-10 accuracies, but consistently much worse top-1 accuracies than all the other methods. \megan edits the product graph into reactant graphs in a sequential manner.
-The poor performance on top-1 accuracy indicates that \megan's sequential edits may not generalize well to test data; while \megan can still identify the ground-truth reactants, they are not predicted as the most likely. \retroprime achieves the best top-1 accuracy with reaction type known.
+However, if the most possible reaction centers are not the ground truth, \graphretro would totally miss the ground truth in its beam search, resulting in poor performance on other top accuracy metrics. {In addition, such focused beam search limits the diversity of identified synthons, and thus the completed reactants.} \retroprime achieves the best top-1 accuracy with reaction type known.
 It uses augmented SMILES strings (i.e., each product has multiple, equivalent, non-canonical SMILES strings) in training the two sequence-to-sequence transformers.
 It is likely that top results in \retroprime correspond to the ground truth but in different, augmented SMILES strings, and thus high top-1 accuracy but low and similar other top accuracies.
 These three \semitb baseline methods only perform well on one certain metric (in one certain condition), but do not show consistent optimality across many metrics or across the two conditions.